lyuzz/NailSgmt/nail_seg/README.md

-# nail_sort
+# nail_unet

 Binary fingernail segmentation (background vs fingernail) using a lightweight Mobile-UNet.
-The core Python package now lives at the repo root as `nail_sort`.
+The core Python package now lives at the repo root as `nail_unet`.

 ## Dataset preparation
 Expected directory structure: